asifsid88/MicroServiceAdd/README.md

 # MicroService Add
-MicroService Architecture example: A service which performs simple Arithmatic Add operation
+MicroService Architecture example: A service which performs simple Arithmetic Add operation

 How to Use
 ===========